-Replacing real property held for business or investment.
-If the condemned property is real property you held for use in your trade or business or for investment (other than property held mainly for sale), your replacement property will qualify as similar or related in service or use if it is like-kind property.
+If the condemned property is real property you held for use in your trade or business or for investment (other than property held mainly for sale), but your replacement property is not similar or related in service or use, it will be treated as such if it is like-kind property.
 For a discussion of like-kind property, see Like Property under Like-Kind Exchanges, later.